-Chiropractic personnel need to submit an application to the WA Chiropractic Quality Assurance Commission, after they have their certificate of 48 hours of instruction, their successful test score, and their separate HIV training.
+Chiropractic personnel need to submit an application to the WA Chiropractic Quality Assurance Commission, after they have their certificate of 48 hours of instruction and their successful test score.

 Personnel from fields other than chiropractic need to register with the WA Department of Health.

 Students must complete all course homework assignments!
 These focus on equipment orientation and practice in patient positioning, and are designed to supplement the classroom portion of the course.